ghostwan/PodTube/README.md

 ## TODO (next):

-- Allow to choose in which directory do download a file at download time
+- Choose in which directory do download a file at download time
+- Settings for a feed (download directory, category, automatic download...)
-- Find a way to be podcast player compatible
+- Make podtube compatible with most podcast player
+- Download automatically the last episode released
 - Search for feed to add
-- Download automatically the last episode released
 - Have a cleaner UI
 - Improve code